 Opportunities abound for reading and writing in wild places, whether in different locations or using a variety of natural media such as stones, sand, mud etc. The natural world offers inspiration and stimulation.
 It provides rich, multi-sensory experiences that can be a springboard for creative writing.
-Learning about the natural world (through Citizen Science activities, for example) can help build new vocabulary and knowledge.
+Learning about the natural world can help build new vocabulary and knowledge.
 This real-life context helps information to be retained.
 From spending solo time in quiet reflective spaces to engaging in high impact adventurous activities as part of a group, there are opportunities to process and communicate thoughts and feelings.